meatball133/crystal/exercises/practice/raindrops/.approaches/introduction.md

 There are various ways to solve **raindrops**.
 Raindrops is a simple problem, but it can be solved in many different ways.
-It focus is about checking for divisibility and building a string based on conditions.
+Its focus is on checking for divisibility and building a string based on conditions.

 ## General guidance